Comal County Court Records

 Requesting Copies by Email or Mail

-To obtain copies of documents from the District Clerk, email the District Clerk’s Office with your request details.
-The office will respond with the total fee and accept payment over the phone.
-Regular copies can be emailed directly.
-Certified copies require in-person pickup or mailing for an additional $2.00 postage fee.
+To get copies of documents from the District Clerk, email the office with your request details.
+The office will reply with the total fee and accept payment over the phone.
+Regular copies can be emailed directly to you.
+Certified copies require in-person pickup or mailing, with an additional $2.00 postage fee.

-For County Court at Law records, contact the Records department at (830) 221-1240, Option 1, or email ccalrecords@co.comal.tx.us.
-Standard documents can be sent by mail, email, or fax, but certified copies can only be delivered by mail or picked up in person.
+For County Court at Law records, reach the Records department at (830) 221-1240, Option 1, or email ccalrecords@co.comal.tx.us.
+Standard documents can be sent by mail, email, or fax, but certified copies are only available by mail or in-person pickup.

 Are Court Records Public in Comal County?

-Under the Texas Public Information Act (Texas Government Code, Chapter 552), government records are presumed to be open to the public.
-Record custodians must treat all requesters equally, respond in a timely manner, and may not inquire about the purpose of a request.
-Court records in Comal County can be viewed at no charge at the relevant clerk’s office, and copies — whether plain, certified, or electronic — are available for purchase.
+Under the Texas Public Information Act (Texas Government Code, Chapter 552), government records are generally presumed open to the public.
+Record custodians must treat all requesters equally, respond in a timely manner, and may not ask why you want the records.
+You can view court records at no charge at the relevant clerk's office, and copies—whether plain, certified, or electronic—are available for a fee.

-The following categories of records are exempt from public disclosure or subject to restrictions:
+The following categories are exempt from public disclosure or may be subject to restrictions:

 • Juvenile records — Confidential under Texas law; handled by the Office of Juvenile Probation, Phone: (830) 620-5541